Ryan vs. Dorkman: Ryan vs. Dorkman 2

 Wieber and Scott announced in May 2006 that they would be producing a sequel.
 Ryan vs. Dorkman 2 (RvD2) was shot in Atlanta, Georgia in August 2006, and featured several technical improvements over the original RvD, such as the fact that it was shot in 24p high-definition, as opposed to the original's 30p standard definition.
 The lightsaber blades also interact with the environment in the form of sparks, burns and other effects which were not present in the original.
 These were made in collaboration with Bob Forward.

 The film's score was recorded with a 57 piece orchestra at Capitol Studios in Hollywood.
 To accomplish this goal, film composers Gordy Haab and Kyle Newmaster donated their time and talents to the project.
 The film's creators solicited donations from fans in order to pay the musicians.
 M.B Gordy (lead percussionist from Battlestar Galactica) provided the percussion.

 The film premiered February 24, 2007 at the Wilshire Fine Arts Theatre in Los Angeles, with a screening at the New York Comic Con the following day.
 The film was released on the internet on March 1, 2007, with a soundtrack DC release later that summer.
 Within one year, it acquired over 2 million YouTube views and underwent a re-release in full HD.

 The film was entered into the 2008 Star Wars Fan Movie Challenge, where it won Best Visual Effects.

 In August 2010, Time magazine listed it as one of the Top 10 Star Wars fanfilms.

 Ryan vs. Dorkman 3

 In a behind-the-scenes video from Wieber and Scott, they commented in a May 2007 video on possible plans to do a Ryan vs. Dorkman 3 sometime in the future.
-No official timetable has been set, but Wieber and Scott claim that they will do it when they obtain more ideas on how they want the third battle to shape up.
-They have further stated that while they could make a third lightsaber battle now, it would basically be considered a "clone" of RvD2 with no real advancement in special effects and filmmaking.
+No official timetable was set, but Wieber and Scott stated that they would produce it when they conceived more ideas on how to structure and film that installment, as they did not wish to simply create a rehash of RvD2 that exhibited no substantial advancements in special effects or filmmaking.